 Two Civil War tours back-to-back!

 Each Fall, Stephen Ambrose Historical Tours offers two American Civil War Tours— Civil War: This Hallowed Ground and Civil War: Mississippi River Campaign.
 We have arranged the timing so that Civil War enthusiasts can take these two tours back-to-back on our Civil War: Double Feature Eastern and Western Theatres.
 This is an added bonus for Civil War history buffs on two fronts: You can learn about the campaigns waged in both the Eastern and Western Theatres on one tour and also save $1,290 by taking the two tours together!

 Civil War Tour: This Hallowed Ground

 Our This Hallowed Ground Civil War Tour gives guests a panorama of the major events that began and ended the Civil War, starting with First Manassas, culminating with Gettysburg and breathing the air of finality at Appomattox.
-This tour begins and ends near Washington D.C.
+This tour begins and ends at Dulles airport near Washington D.C.
 Double feature guests then fly from Dulles to Memphis in time for the Mississippi River Tour’s welcome reception.
 The This Hallowed Ground Tour can be extended on the front end with the Shenandoah Valley pre-tour extension; call the office for more details, 504-821-9283.